-Note: While restaurants around the region are closing their doors due to the COVID-19 crisis, our partners in the Chesapeake Oyster Alliance and the Maryland Shellfish Growers Network are figuring out new ways to bring the tasty bivalve to your plate.
+Note: While restaurants struggled during the COVID-19 crisis, our partners in the Chesapeake Oyster Alliance and the Maryland Shellfish Growers Network figured out new ways to bring the tasty bivalve to your plate.
 Find out where to buy Chesapeake Bay-farmed oysters and help a local company that is helping to save the Bay.

 What is Shellfish Aquaculture?

 Shellfish aquaculture is the process of cultivating oysters, clams, mussels, or other shellfish for food.
 By cultivating the Chesapeake Bay's native oyster, Crassostrea virginica, oyster farmers help recover some of the oyster’s critical functions in the Bay ecosystem and economy.

 Today, aquaculture supports a more than $30 million industry in Maryland and Virginia.